ETS-Android2/capacitor-mixer/README.md

 De-initializes a mic input channel based on audioId

-<span style="color:red">Note: Once destroyed, the channel cannot be recovered</span>
+Note: Once destroyed, the channel cannot be recovered

 | Param         | Type                                                          | Description |
 | ------------- | ------------------------------------------------------------- | ----------- |